AfD far-right radicals to lead party into election | DW | 25.05.2021

 The nomination of Weidel and Chrupalla is a victory for the AfD's radical fringe.
 For months, the extreme faction of the party, called "the Wing," has been under investigation by the German domestic intelligence service.
 A report by the Office for the Protection of the Constitution collected some 1,000 pages of evidence on the anti-constitutional nature of the "Wing," which has since been formally dissolved.

-Until then, it's election campaign time.
-The AfD is calling for a radical restructuring of German society: It wants to severely limit immigration and believes German citizenship should once again be dependent on a person's origin.
+The AfD is calling for a radical restructuring of German society: The party wants to severely limit immigration and believes that citizenship should once again be dependent on a person's origin.

 Weidel and Chrupalla said their main opponents in the election were Chancellor Angela Merkel's center-right Christian Democrats.
 Their election goal, they said, is to become stronger than the center-left Social Democrats, who are currently struggling.